-The Money Doctor is an independent financial adviser and a fully authorised intermediary who, irrespective of agencies held, will always guarantee the best rate and terms possible plus will take the hassle out of your mortgage application and at no cost to you.
+The Money Doctors is an independent financial adviser and a fully authorised intermediary who, irrespective of agencies held, will always guarantee the best rate and terms possible plus will take the hassle out of your mortgage application and at no cost to you.
 We represent virtually all the lenders and they all pay fees for the placement of business

 Mortgage Pre-Enquiry Form Mortgage Calculator Book Consultation